 External Ids for ARFGEF2 Gene

 ADP-ribosylation factors (ARFs) play an important role in intracellular vesicular trafficking.
 The protein encoded by this gene is involved in the activation of ARFs by accelerating replacement of bound GDP with GTP and is involved in Golgi transport.
 It contains a Sec7 domain, which may be responsible for its guanine-nucleotide exchange activity and also brefeldin A inhibition. [provided by RefSeq, Jul 2008]

 GeneCards Summary for ARFGEF2 Gene

-ARFGEF2 (ADP-Ribosylation Factor Guanine Nucleotide-Exchange Factor 2 (Brefeldin A-Inhibited)) is a Protein Coding gene.
-Diseases associated with ARFGEF2 include periventricular heterotopia with microcephaly and periventricular nodular heterotopia.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Protein folding.
-GO annotations related to this gene include guanyl-nucleotide exchange factor activity and ARF guanyl-nucleotide exchange factor activity.
-An important paralog of this gene is ENSG00000268465.
+ARFGEF2 (ADP Ribosylation Factor Guanine Nucleotide Exchange Factor 2) is a Protein Coding gene.
+Diseases associated with ARFGEF2 include Periventricular Heterotopia With Microcephaly, Autosomal Recessive and Hydrocephalus.
+Among its related pathways are Chaperonin-mediated protein folding and Metabolism of proteins.
+Gene Ontology (GO) annotations related to this gene include binding and myosin binding.
+An important paralog of this gene is ARFGEF1.